 OUTER SPACE WRITING TRAY LETTER CARDS (COLOR 26/B&W 26)

 Provide a shallow tray filled with sand.
 Sprinkle in some glitter for some sparkle.
-With a small stick or just a finger, learners will practice letter formation using the letter cards as guides.
+With a small stick or just a finger, learners will practice letter formation using the cards as guides.

 MOON PHASES PLAYDOUGH MATS (COLOR 1)